KunalPandey-675/cocolab/TEST_CREDENTIALS.md

 ---

-**Ready to test?** Use these credentials to explore all features of InfluencerConnect! 🚀
+**Ready to test?** Use these credentials to explore all features of Cocolab! 🚀